 For example, numbers are first class in every language.
 Text strings are first class in many languages, but not in C, in which the relevant first class type is “pointer to a character.”

 One of the limitations of Scratch as a language for computer science education is that its lists are not first class, so you can’t have a list of lists.
 Making lists first class is enough of an extension to Scratch to allow the creation of any other data structures (trees, heaps, hash tables, dictionaries, and so on) in user-defined Snap! code, implemented as lists of lists.

-A less obvious limitation, because it is shared by many “adult”
+A limitation of Scratch that's less obvious, because it is shared

 languages, is that procedures (blocks) are not first class.
 Making blocks

 first class in Snap! allows us to create